Leonard W. Murray: Later years

 He dabbled in British politics, becoming a member of the Conservative Party and ran unsuccessfully as a candidate in municipal council elections in Buxton in 1965.
 Throughout the mid-1960s Murray engaged in a spirited debate with the Canadian military establishment, the media and Prime Minister Pearson wherein he opposed the Unification of the Canadian Armed Forces, which also ended the distinct identity of the Royal Canadian Navy.
+The Maritime Command of the Canadian Armed Forces was renamed back to the Royal Canadian Navy on 16 August 2011.
 Although clearly feeling that Canada had abandoned him following the Halifax Riot, Murray maintained his ties to Canada, making his last visit to Canada in 1970, when he unveiled the Battle of the Atlantic stained-glass window in the chapel at CFB Halifax, and took the salute in the 25th-anniversary celebrations of the Battle of the Atlantic in Halifax.

 Murray died peacefully in Buxton on 25 November 1971.
 He was survived by his second wife, and two sons from his first marriage, who both served as officers in the Royal Navy.
 His ashes were placed in St Paul's Church in Halifax on 17 September 1972, and his second wife's ashes were placed there alongside his on 10 July 2015.